I fell madly in love with... a teacup. I'd seen it on Corey’s blog, Tongue in Cheek. Corey lives in Provence with her French husband en famille.

 Naturally visits were required to flower shop chain Au Nom de la Rose.
-I'm still visiting, this week for souvenirs to put in your Sketch letter envelopes.
+I'm still visiting, this week for souvenirs to put in your Paris letter envelopes.

-Back then I needed the right companions for still life setups with the rose teacup.
+Finding the right friend for still life setups with rosecup ☕️ is essential.

 That's what counts when you're painting still lives.